Obstructive Sleep Apnea in Children

-Nocturnal O2 supplementation may help prevent hypoxemia until definitive treatment can be accomplished.
+Nocturnal oxygen supplementation may help prevent hypoxemia until definitive treatment can be accomplished.

 Corticosteroids and antibiotics are not usually indicated.

-Risk factors for childhood OSA include obesity, anatomic (including craniofacial) abnormalities, genetic abnormalities, drugs, and disorders causing hypertonia or hypotonia.
+Risk factors for childhood obstructive sleep apnea (OSA) include obesity, enlarged tonsils or adenoids, anatomic (including craniofacial) abnormalities, genetic abnormalities, drugs, and disorders causing hypertonia or hypotonia.

 Problems with learning and behavior are potentially serious complications.

 Diagnose childhood OSA based on caregiver-confirmed symptoms and the results of polysomnography.

 Correct anatomic causes of obstruction (eg, by adenotonsillectomy or correction of micrognathia).